-Although trusts are not difficult to create, they do require a certain degree of administration.
+Although trusts are not difficult to create, they do require a certain degree of trust administration.
 If you are presently serving as a trustee, particularly of an irrevocable trust, you must take care to faithfully execute the trust instrument’s instructions.
-If you do need assistance with trust administration, you should not hesitate to contact a qualified Madison probate and trust administration attorney for assistance.
+If you do need assistance with trust administration, you should not hesitate to contact a qualified trust administration attorney for assistance.

 Wisconsin Court Orders Ex-Trustee to Pay Sister $100,000

 Recently, a Wisconsin appeals court affirmed an order removing the trustee of an irrevocable trust precisely because he failed to follow the trust’s instructions.
 The trust was first established over 20 years ago.
 The person who made the trust, known in legal terms as the settlor, operated a bed and breakfast in Lake Geneva, Wisconsin.
 The trust owned a 30% interest in the limited partnership that actually owned the property.

 The purpose of the trust was to provide for the settlor’s adult daughter.
 Under the terms of the trust instrument, the trustee was required to distribute the quarterly income from the trust–i.e., the income generated on the 30% share of the limited partnership–to the daughter on a quarterly basis.
 The trustee could also make distributions from the principal of the trust as he saw fit to provide for the “health, education, and welfare” of the daughter or her children.

 The trustee was the settlor’s son, who owned 60% of the limited partnership.
 According to the daughter, in the 20+ years of the trust’s existence, her brother never made any of the required income distributions from the trust.
 Nor did she or her children receive any distributions of principal.